LGBTQ history in Yugoslavia: LGBT activism

 The first six-day long festival of gay culture in Yugoslavia was organized in April 1984 in Ljubljana.
 In the same year, the first gay organization Magnus was founded in Ljubljana and in 1987, the first lesbian organisation founded was Lezbijska Lilit (LL).
 The first regular radio broadcast that, amongst other marginalized groups, dealt with gay issues was the 1985 Zagreb-based Frigidna utičnica (Frigid Socket) on Omladinski radio, whose host Toni Marošević was openly gay.
 Because of disapproval from Večernji list and the Večernje novosti program, it was quickly removed from the station programming.
 In its 1986 proclamation, the organization Magnus demanded the introduction of prohibition of discrimination based on sexual orientation in the Yugoslav Constitution, decriminalization of homosexuality in the whole of Yugoslavia, the introduction of curriculum that would present homosexuality and heterosexuality on equal terms and demanded a protest of the Federal Government of Yugoslavia against the Socialist Republic of Romania, the Soviet Union, Iran and other countries where homosexuality was still criminalized at that time.
 In 1990 in Hotel Moskva in Belgrade, which was a popular gay gathering place in the 1970s, one gay and lesbian group began to organize meetings and, in January 1991, they founded the organization Arkadija.

 LGBT topics in pop culture

 Music

-In the second half of the 1970s first songs that deal with issues of lesbian and gay population appear.
-They were very different in genre, from rock, post-punk, electropop to the traditional folk music.
-Some of the most popular songs with LGBT themes are "Neki dječaci" (Some Boys) by Prljavo kazalište, 1982 song "Moja prijateljica" (My Friend) by Xenia, "Preživjeti" (To Survive) by KUD Idijoti, 1974 song "Ramo, Ramo" by Muharem Serbezovski, 1980 song "Retko te viđam sa devojkama" (I Rarely See You With Girls) by Idoli, "Javi mi" (Notify Me) by Zabranjeno Pušenje, and "Balada o tvrdim grudima" (Ballad About the Rough Chest) by Šarlo Akrobata.
+Arguably the first LGBT-themed song on the Yugoslav popular music scene was the early 1970s song "Nisam htjela nju" ("I Didn't Want Her") by art rock band Porodična Manufaktura Crnog Hleba; although the band performed the song live, their record label refused to include the song on their 1974 album Stvaranje (Creation).
+In the second half of the 1970s first songs that deal with issues of lesbian and gay population appeared on albums by Yugoslav artists.
+They were very different in genre, from rock, new wave, post-punk, electropop to the traditional folk music.
+Some of the most popular songs with LGBT themes are "Neki dječaci" ("Some Boys") by Prljavo Kazalište, "Balada o tvrdim grudima" ("Ballad About the Rough Chest") by Šarlo Akrobata, "Retko te viđam sa devojkama" ("I Rarely See You With Girls") by Idoli, "Moja prijateljica" ("My Friend") by Xenia, "Ana" by Videosex, "Javi mi" ("Notify Me") by Zabranjeno Pušenje, "Preživjeti" ("To Survive") by KUD Idijoti, and "Modesty Blaise" by Bel Tempo.